aaronbieber/tiny-menu.el/README.md

 ## Usage ##

-To use the tiny menu, simply define the `tiny-menu-items` variable and then map keys to the items using the `tiny-menu-run-item` macro.
+To use the tiny menu, simply define the `tiny-menu-items` variable and then map keys to the items using the `tiny-menu-run-item` function.

 `tiny-menu-items` is an alist of menus ("items") where each menu key is the name of the menu and its value is the menu contents.
 The menu contents is a list